- Academic Policies and Processes

 Meet with an advisor discuss your progress toward degree, studying abroad, difficulties you are having in a class, or to have a release submitted for graduation.

-Winter 2019 appointments are open!
+Spring and Summer 2019 appointments are open!
 Go to the online Undergraduate Advising Appointment System to sign up for an appointment.

 If you are unable to find an appointment time that meets your needs, please email firstname.lastname@example.org to schedule an appointment.